 If you’re a banker moving to Hong Kong or Singapore, you have already overcome a huge hurdle: cost-conscious banks in Asia are increasingly reluctant to hire expensive expats like you in the first place.

-“Don’t assume that banking in Asia is the same as banking in Europe or North America; it’s not,” says Mike Jones, a former ANZ and HSBC executive who has worked across Asia and now runs consultancy Connected Analytics.
+“Don’t assume that banking in Asia is the same as banking in Europe or North America; it’s not,” says Mike Jones, a former head of Asian risk hubs at ANZ who now runs consultancy Connected Analytics, part of Deloitte.
 “Attitudes to savings, appetite for risk and preferences for relationships are all potential differences, so you need to understand the cultural drivers that underpin them.
 By being curious about differences, and showing flexibility and respect, you can build more effective relationships and make a greater contribution.”

 Alpha-type expats will need to rein in their love of the public put-down during team meetings.
 “Most Westerners barely see the tip of the iceberg that is the deep-rooted Asian desire to avoid personal conflict; bear this in mind when communicating,” say management consultant Andrew Eagle.
 Reserve your criticism for one-on-one meetings where it’s less likely your colleague will lose face and lose respect for you.

 “There is sometimes a reluctance to say ‘no’ in Asia and to admit you lack the required knowledge or skills.
-As an expat, it takes time to recognise when this is happening and to learn how to deal with it,” says Nick Lambe, group managing director at recruitment agency Links International in Hong Kong.
+As an expat, it takes time to recognise when this is happening and to learn how to deal with it,” says Nick Lambe, a partner at Space Executive in Hong Kong.
 “Be patient, explain in detail what you require and ask the person to come back to you if they have any questions – maybe by email as this doesn’t lead to such a loss of face.”